500th Fighter-Bomber Squadron

 The 500th Fighter-Bomber Squadron is an inactive United States Air Force unit.
-Its last assignment was with the 85th Fighter-Bomber Group stationed at Harris Neck Army Air Field, 1eorgia.
-It was inactivated on 1 May 1944.
+It was assigned to the 85th Fighter-Bomber Group.
+It participated with dive bombers in air support maneuvers until 1943, when it became a Replacement Training Unit for fighter-bomber pilots.
+It was disbanded on 1 May 1944, when the Army Air Forces reorganized its training and support units in the United States.